Shad0w-ops/Subfuzzer/README.md

 # Subfuzz
-## Disclaimer: Made for educational purposes only i wont be held responsible for any missuse of this tool.
+## Disclaimer: Made for educational purposes only i will not be held responsible for any missuse of this tool.

 ## Installation: